PDF Family Law Form Library

 This sets forth the Court's ruling on the motion.

-OSC's, Motions and Temporary Orders (Custody, Support, Etc.)
+RFO's, Motions and Temporary Orders (Custody, Support, Attorney Fees, Etc.)

-This is your "OSC" cover sheet that must accompany any request for temporary orders, or the modification of existing orders, in California family law cases except those accompanying a "Notice of Motion".
-The downside to using this form over the NOM is that a Judge must sign it, which means you may not be able to control when the hearing is set - in contrast to setting a motion through the clerk's office by noticed motion, which does not require a judge's signature.
+This replaced the old "OSC" cover sheet, effective July 1, 2012.
+We now call "OSC applications" "requests for orders."
+This must accompany any request for temporary orders, or the modification of existing orders, in California family law cases except those accompanying a "Notice of Motion".
+The downside to using this form over the NOM (notice of motion) is that a Judge must sign it before a hearing date is fixed by the clerk, in contrast to setting a motion through the clerk's office by noticed motion on a date you choose.

 This is an attachment to an OSC or NOM application where ex parte orders have been sought.
 These typically involve control of property or payment of debts, and they are issued pending a regular hearing to preserve the status quo until the opposing side has a chance to be heard.
 This is not used for domestic violence orders.